Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - Confirm all four 'More Information' links direct to an external link
      - (Mobile/Tablet Only - under 992px) Confirm band history information content is positioned beneath Band Member Section.
      - Confirm band history information section 'Read More' links direct to an external link.
+     - (On displays over 992 px) Confirm theme change (background colour)
+     - (On displays over 992 px) Confirm positioning of logo (to left) in body and hiding in header.
+     - (On displays over 1200 px) Confirm positioning of logo (to center)
+     - (On displays over 992 px) Confirm content is visible and displays correctly.

      Footer
      - Follow footer steps above.